Renown: A Guide to the Covenant Reputation System in Shadowlands

 Renown Catch-Up System

-If you fall behind or are leveling an alternate character, you will be able to earn additional Renown from endgame activities, such as dungeons, raids, PvP, and Callings.
+If you fall behind or are leveling an alternate character, you will be able to earn additional Renown from endgame activities, such as dungeon end-bosses, raids, PvP, Callings, and completing Covenant Campaign chapters, up until you reach that week's Renown cap.

 Renown levels will not be gone when you decide to come back later after switching to a different Covenant.